When is the application deadline?

 For a list of colleges and universities that augment or match the educational award, visit the AmeriCorps website. http://www.nationalservice.gov/programs/americorps/segal-americorps-educ...also see our What You'll Get page for a list of all our Education benefits, including our give a year Partnerships: colleges and universities that provide at least 25% scholarships to City Year AmeriCorps members, alumni and staff.

-We ask that you provide us with two professional recommendations, which can be anyone that has supervised you in a professional setting (i.e. manager, professor, supervisor, etc.).
-Please refrain from using family members or friends as your recommenders.
+We ask that you provide us with one professional reference, which can be anyone that has supervised you in a professional setting (i.e. manager, professor, supervisor, etc.).
+Please refrain from using family members or friends as your reference.

 I received an email about recommending a City Year applicant but have lost or deleted the email.
 How can I get another email with a unique link to get to the recommendation page?